 At this point, invigorated by my success and determined not to go down another rabbit hole or waste my time implementing a full-fledged iMessage client only to later discover that a critical feature was missing from the iMessage proxy server, I decided to fully flesh out the API.
 Piecing together the various components I’d uncovered or invented over the past six months, I slowly but surely built up the iMessage proxy API.
 All but one key component, of course.

 I’m not sure if it’s just that lady luck was particularly generous when it came to stifling developers’ fledgling attempts at interfacing with iMessage or if it was especially creative greybeards hiding out in their cubicles, ignoring the world and cackling aloud to themselves at the thought of an innocent developer just trying to scratch an itch for the sake of intellectual satisfaction and curiosity with a particular need to achieve feature parity perfection, but there was one iOS messaging feature that eluded me no matter how long I chased it or which approach I tried.
-Group message, despite the presence of APIs that perfectly paralleled those for sending a message to a single individual, was a particularly onerous undertaking, and I just couldn’t get it to work.
+Group messaging, despite the quickly discovered presence of APIs that perfectly paralleled those for sending a message to a single individual, was a particularly onerous undertaking, and one that I just couldn’t get it to work.

 At this point we come across the most nasty of the dead ends and booby traps left in place, hinted at before.
 Prior to this, as I’d mentioned, I’d encountered numerous “edge cases” of iMessaging behavior: messages that weren’t sent, messages that purportedly failed but resulted in confused replies “why did you send me this message forty times?” as my scripts responded to a particular (false!) error code by retrying the transmission, and other bugs of that nature that are only to be expected when trying to coerce and cajole an API not intended for 3rd party consumption to do your bidding.
 But this one was an ugly doozy, and not in very good form – if only there were someone with whom I could lodge a complaint.